section-engineering-education/engineering-education/articles/sql-or-nosql-when-to-choose-what/index.md

 #### When to use SQL?
 - The legacy of SQL is when your system needs a structured relational system.
 SQL thrives in circumstances that need high-quality and well-managed relational database systems.

-- Multi-row transactions with complex queries and reporting such as accounting and budget systems.
+- Multi-row transactions with complex queries and reporting, such as accounting and budget systems.

 - Pre-defined data structure with multi-row transactions which have set **schemas** such as inventory system that have distinct entities.
 SQL provides perfect nominalizations and simple queries that comply with ACID.
   - ACID represents: